n8sOrganization/kubeadm-crio-ubu2404/README.md

 # Installing CRI-O, Kubernetes with Kubeadm, MetalLB, Contour, Calico, and Longhorn on Ubuntu Server (Plus Kubeadm cluster upgrade steps)

 This doc will get you up and running with a K8s cluster on Ubuntu `minimal` server install, complete with Calcio cluster networking, Longhorn persistent storage, MetalLB load balancer, and Contour ingress controller.
 I've modified the tolerations for Calico controller pods so that you can run a fully functional K8s platform with just a single control plane node (It's commented in the manifest for calico.
-This is obviously not something you'd do outside of a lab)

 This setup is for a simple, single control plane node result.
 While it is possible to change a kubeadm deployed single cp node to HA multi-cp node cluster, it is not supported by kubeadm and is not very intuitive.
-For a multi control plane node cluster, read the docs on HA deployment and/or see this [quick start guide](https://github.com/n8sOrganization/kubeadm-crio-ubu2404/blob/main/ha-cp.md) to replace the `kubeadm init` section of this doc.
+For a multi control plane node cluster, read the docs on HA deployment and/or see the HA optional link in the `kubeadm init` section.

 With a single node, you will end up with something like this:
 ![image](https://user-images.githubusercontent.com/45366367/216838964-10ad77e5-fc9e-4bd8-8e77-4ffc93c8958c.png)